rodrigocfd/defer-lite/README.md

-# GoDefer
+# defer-lite

-A Rust `no_std` implementation of [Go's `defer` statement](https://tour.golang.org/flowcontrol/12), which executes a block of code when the surrounding scope ends.
+A Rust implementation of [Go's `defer` statement](https://tour.golang.org/flowcontrol/12) as the `defer!` macro, which executes a block of code when the surrounding scope ends.

+This crate is very minimal, being `no_std` and very lightweight.

 ## Usage